theam/workshop-eLLMental/README.md

 Once you get the code, begin by opening the project using IntelliJ IDEA.

-If all correct, you should see the following file structure (only showing the relevant files):
+If all is correct, you should see the following file structure (only showing the relevant files):

 ```text
 📁 workshop-eLLMental